ibm-cloud-docs/cis/cli/cli-ratelimit.md

 **OPTIONS**

-   `-i, --instance`   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-**Output Table Columns**

-   * ID